-GDPR: what are the different roles and responsibilities according to the GDPR?
+GDPR: What are the different roles and responsibilities according to the GDPR?

 Various roles are defined within the General Data Protection Regulation (GDPR) for the processing of personal data.
 The most important roles are: